yyrliu/nomad-distro-dev/README.md

    The standalone installer or a global installation is the recommended way.
    (`brew install uv` on macOS or `dnf install uv` on Fedora).

+3. For Windows users, we recommend using the [Devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin in VSCode to run the repository inside a container, or alternatively, using [GitHub Codespaces](https://github.com/features/codespaces) to run the project.

-3. Clone the forked repository.
+4. Clone the forked repository.

    ```bash
    git clone https://github.com/<your-username>/dev_distro.git
    cd dev_distro
    ```

-4. Run the docker containers with docker compose in [detached](https://docs.docker.com/guides/language/golang/run-containers/#run-in-detached-mode) (--detach or -d) mode.
+5. Run the docker containers with docker compose in [detached](https://docs.docker.com/guides/language/golang/run-containers/#run-in-detached-mode) (--detach or -d) mode.